Financial planning tools and services to put you on the path to the future you want

 Use the Social Security Explorer in the NewRetirement Planner to assess the best time to start or look at Social Security as a part of your overall retirement plan.

 Just because we have retired it does not mean that we don’t continue to evolve and change.

 In fact, numerous studies have shown that retirement spending goes through predictable phases.
 When we first retire, we might spend more than before — we are active and doing lots of things.
 After that, we enter a period of slowing down and staying closer to home and we spend less than at almost any other period of our lives.
 In old age, medical expenses cause spending to spike.

 When planning for managing money in retirement, it is useful to be mindful of these shifts.
-The NewRetirement retirement calculator lets you set different spending levels and enables you to plan medical spending.
+The NewRetirement Planner lets you set different spending levels and enables you to plan medical spending.

 Fidelity Investments has been tracking retirement health care costs for years.
-Their most recent retirement health care cost estimate predicts that a 65 year old couple retiring this year will spend $254,000 on healthcare throughout retirement.
+Their most recent data predicts that a 65-year old couple retiring in 2022 can anticipate spending $315,000 in health and medical expenses throughout their retirement.

 This amount will be spent on deductibles, co payments, premiums for supplemental coverage, prescription drugs and other expenses that Medicare doesn’t cover, such as hearing aids and eyeglasses.
 However, this amount does NOT include the costs of a long term care need which could mean another $100,000 and more in spending.